 Education Resources Inc. is an AOTA Approved Provider of professional development.
 Course approval ID# 04131.
-This Distance Learning-Interactive course is offered at 14 contact hours 1.4 CEUs.
+This Distance Learning-Interactive course is offered at 14.5 contact hours 1.45 CEUs.
 (Intermediate level, OT Service Delivery).
-AOTA does not endorse specific course content, products or clinical procedures.
+AOTA does not endorse specific course content, products, or clinical procedures.

-This course can be used toward your NBCOT renewal requirements for 14 units.

-Approved provider of the FL Board of Occupational Therapy-CE Broker - 16.5 hrs.
+This course can be used toward your NBCOT renewal requirements for 14.5 units.
+Approved provider of the FL Board of Occupational Therapy-CE Broker - 17 hrs.
 This course meets the approval of the TX Board of OT Examiners.

-Most Physical Therapy State Boards accept webinars as a live offering.
-Please check with your state board to confirm.

-Approval by the FL Physical Therapy Association for 16.5 continuing education contact hours.
-This course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.4
+Application has been made to the FL Physical Therapy Association for 17 continuing education contact hours.

-Approved by the MN Board of Physical Therapy.
+Application has been made to the MD Board of Physical Therapy Examiners.

-Approved by the NJ Board of Physical Therapy Examiners.
+Application has been made to the MN Board of Physical Therapy.

-Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 16.5 contact hours.
+Application has been made to the NJ Board of Physical Therapy Examiners.
+Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 17 contact hours.

-Approved provider by the NY State Board of Physical Therapy for 16.5 contact hours (16.5 CEUs).
+Approved provider by the NY State Board of Physical Therapy for 17 contact hours (1.7 CEUs).